buerokratt/Open-Voice-Network-adoption/Ovonconverter/README.md

 }
 ``````
 Here is important to save chat id and cookie values for future calls provided in response.data.conversation. id and cookie
-Message within this body is last message sent by bot, but this one could be omitted since all messages could bre recieved with get chat endpoint.
+Message within this body is last message sent by bot, but this one could be omitted since all messages could are received with get chat endpoint.

 #### 2. ` https://dev.buerokratt.ee/ovonr/chat/message/ovon ` - this would send message to chat.